peterpeterparker/tsdoc-markdown/README.md

 # tsdoc-to-markdown

 Generates markdown API documentation from TypeScript source code.
-Useful for injecting API docs into project README files.
+Useful for generating docs from code and injecting it into project README files.

 <!-- TSDOC_START -->